mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 1. jenkins user by default uses shell (it means no `source` command)
 2. jenkins user is non-interactive service account.
 It means it doesn't run through the same set of scripts that alter the PATH environment variable for logged users.
 There is no `.bashrc` and  neither `/etc/profile` nor `/etc/bash.bashrc` configurations have any effect.
 As a consequence it usually uses interpreter located in `/usr/bin/python` or something like this (basic default system interpreter).
 If you have some Anaconda or Miniconda custom python installation in the system, there is a good chance, that jenkins will not see it.

-There is also Jenkins special plugin called *Shiny Panda*, which allows to manage python virtual environments in Jenkins, but I do not recommend it.
+There is also Jenkins special plugin called *Shiny Panda*, which allows managing python virtual environments in Jenkins, but I do not recommend it.
 It is easier and safer to configure proper python interpreter and environment using Miniconda and Jenkins settings.

 So ...
 Jenkins does not see our nice system Miniconda installation.
-We will make Jenkins use python virtual environments accessible in the workspace of the project.
+We will have to make Jenkins use proper python interpreter and create virtual environments accessible in the workspace of the project every time job is run.

 The best solution is to install Miniconda and manage environments from the jenkins user level.
 Miniconda will expose `conda` package manager, which is also capable to easily manage python virtual environments.

-First lets install Miniconda as jenkins user (all sh or bash command invoked in pipeline are executed as jenkins user), therefore we need to switch to the jenkins user and tell system what shell to use, since jenkins has none assigned by design.
+First, lets install Miniconda as jenkins user (all sh or bash command invoked in pipeline are executed as jenkins user), therefore we need to switch to the jenkins user and tell system what shell to use, since jenkins has none assigned by design.
 This set of commands will install latest miniconda in `/var/lib/jenkins/miniconda3/`:

 <br>
 {% highlight bash %}
-[mdyzma@devbox jenkins-python-test]$  sudo -u jenkins sh [sudo] password for mdyzma: # sudo pass
+[mdyzma@devbox jenkins-python-test]$ sudo su
+[sudo] password for mdyzma: # sudo pass root@devbox:/home/mdyzma/GitHub/jenkins-python-test# su - jenkins

 $ cd /var/lib/jenkins # go to jenkins $HOME dir
 $ wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ...